chartjes/blog/source/_posts/2012-05-17-how-the-testing-sausage-gets-made.markdown

 do for me is allow me to slice and dice text as quickly as possible, along with providing me with easy ways to navigate through the code base.
 Remember, reducing friction is a big thing to me.
-If the tool makes it tough for me to do what I want, it will be the target of grumpy ranitng.
+If the tool makes it tough for me to do what I want, it will be the target of grumpy ranting.

 One of the reasons I like Sublime Text 2 is that you can jump all over the place in the code base in similar ways.
 If you editor doesn't allow you to